Golf Rules Explained: Putting Green Rules - Golf Monthly Rules

 Previously

-You are currently prohibited from touching your line of putt, other than when removing loose impediments or movable obstructions, repairing pitch-marks or marking your ball.
+You were prohibited from touching your line of putt, other than when removing loose impediments or movable obstructions, repairing pitch-marks or marking your ball.

 From 2019

-There will no longer be a penalty for merely touching your line of play on the green, as long as you do nothing to improve it.
+There is no longer a penalty for merely touching your line of play on the green, as long as you do nothing to improve it.

 Merely touching the line of play gives you no advantage, and it can be argued that brushing leaves from your line with your putter is more likely to have an impact.